npmcdn-to-unpkg-bot/GoogleAppEngine/war/n/readme.txt

 What else I need to know?
 .
 To ensure compatibility between the future's Web Component, please define all custom element names with more than one words separated by a hypen e.g. my-first-element!

+Swagger Client
+.
+The JavaScript client is based on https://www.npmjs.com/package/swagger-client

+FalcorJS
+.
+It is experimental and it is not ready (due to a need to have the JSON response in a form of JSONGraph mainly)

 Useful Resources:

 https://facebook.github.io/react/html-jsx.html